 Long ago, Kaua'i was a tropical paradise for native birds.
 They flew freely everywhere from the beach to the mountain tops in unspoiled habitat.
-As featured in a recent New York Times travel article, Kaua'i's native birds are spectacularly diverse and beautiful, but also terribly imperiled.
+As featured in recent articles in The New York Times and The Garden Island, Kaua'i's native birds are spectacularly diverse and beautiful, but also terribly imperiled.

 After humans first colonized the islands less than 2,000 years ago, many alien species were introduced - including invasive plants like Kahili ginger, non-native predators like rats and feral cats, and diseases carried by introduced mosquitoes - that have changed the islands forever.
 Humans also cleared much native forest that provided essential habitat for native forest birds.